 No. According to United Nations standards, there should be about 230 police for every 100000 people.
-But in India there are only 136 police officers for every 100000 population.
+But in India there are only 182.68 police officers for every 100000 people.
 This is one of the lowest police to population ratios in the world.
 There are many vacancies which are not filled up.
-Though 22 lacs police personnel is the sanctioned strength there are in fact only 16.6 lacs in service.
-That means there is a shortage of about 24.8%.
-But even that doesn't give the whole picture, because there are more police in big cities than in smaller ones.
-In addition, many police officers are used to guard a very small number of very important people.
+Though 22,63,222 police personnel is the sanctioned strength, there are only 17,21,101 lacs in service.
+This means there is a shortage of about 23.95%.
+But even this doesn't give the whole picture, because there are more police in big cities than in small towns and rural areas.
+In addition, many police officers are used to guard a very small number of politicians and public officials.
 Moreover, administrative and traffic duties occupy the time of many police personnel.
-As a result, there are large short falls in the numbers left for crime prevention, detection, and overall maintenance of law and order.
+As a result, there are large short falls in the numbers of police left for crime prevention, detection, and overall maintenance of law and order.